 - Surrounding areas and their potential to contaminate food manufactured at your premises, as well as your risk mitigation measures should there be a possibility of contamination.

-- Waste and pest control measures put in place.
+- Waste and pest control measures were put in place.

 - Training file for you as a person in charge and that of your staff members.